veuler/Reinforcement-Learning-Q-Learning-Knapsack-Problem/README.md

  Q-Learning Implementation on Knapsack Problem without using any libraries.

 soon-
-**Algorithm is not correct, needs to be fixed.
+**The algorithm is not completed, needs to be fixed.